Wildlife Conservation Permits: Scientific Research

 These permits do not allow the sale of animals and are valid for three years from the date of issuance.

-As of August 2025, management of the Scientific Research permit has shifted to an online platform.
-An important aspect of this transition is that all permits will be issued on a project-specific basis.
-Permit holders may be required to hold more than one permit if working on multiple research projects.
-Please review the Scientific Research Permits Projects Guide carefully, as it provides a thorough explanation of what constitutes a project for the purposes of this permit.
+Under the online system (effective August 2025), permits are issued on a project-specific basis.
+Permit holders working on multiple research projects may be required to hold more than one permit.
+Review the Scientific Research Permits Projects Guide carefully, as it provides a thorough explanation of what constitutes a project for the purposes of this permit.

-In addition to standard terms and conditions that apply to all permits, certain permits may reference protocols that require the permit holder to adhere to standards related to the authorized activities (e.g., disease monitoring standards, collection method requirements, etc.).
-These protocols may be updated occasionally.
-A link to detailed information on protocols will be provided soon.
+In addition to standard terms and conditions that apply to all permits, certain permits may reference protocols that require the permit holder to adhere to standards related to the authorized activities (e.g., disease monitoring standards, collection method requirements).
+These protocols may be updated periodically.
+See Scientific Research Permits Protocols for details.

 Research in state parks or state natural areas requires a State Park Scientific Study Permit.
 Visit the State Park Scientific Study Permit Page for information.